neilfthompson/gigas_microhap_panel_g3/README.md

 # gigas_microhap_panel

+Microhaplotype analysis of marker panel developed by Sutherland et al. using new populations from USDA and existing samples from initial panel development effort.

-Repository for all analyses within the microhaplotype discovery project using the amplicon panel developed by Sutherland et al. (2023)
+Details of the intial panel can be found in Sutherland et al. (2023)